adoyle0/Doors/readme.md

 I try to use the terminal as much as possible for performance and also so it's the same experience whether you're at the computer or connected via ssh.

-Use as much or as little as you need.
+If it's not here then you probably don't need it.

-## Features
+## Most Features

 ### Shell/Base